-Chimneypieces, along with fireplaces including original features are part of the decorative and functional history of a building.
-They are often central to the design of a room so should be retained even if no longer needed.
+Chimneypieces, along with fireplaces are part materials, form or surface treatment. of the decorative and functional history of a building.
+They are often central to the design in situ. of a room so should be retained even if no longer needed.
 If removal is necessary, the chimneypiece should be re-used elsewhere in the building.
-We strongly encourage restoration of missing chimneypieces.
+We strongly encourage reinstatement of missing chimneypieces and fireplaces.